 Quartering Turkey, Making Turkey Noodle Soup, Turkey Cooking Tips and Failures, Turkey, Recipes, How to Cook a Thanksgiving Turkey, Thawing a turkey

-One thing that I have started doing with turkeys and whole chickens (like the awesome ones we bought from Chris and Lauren at Yellow Hutch Farm) is quartering the birds.
+One thing that I have started doing with turkeys and whole chickens is quartering the birds.

 Why did I start doing this?